-If you have a Data Scientist role for a company, you might have heard, worked, or spoken about Big Data and the vast amount of tools available to Extract, Load, and Transform.
-You might perform this with popular coding languages and frameworks to make sense of raw data.
+If you're in a Data Scientist role at a company, you've likely heard of, worked with, or discussed Big Data and the plethora of tools available for Extraction, Loading, and Transformation.
+Often, this involves using popular coding languages and frameworks to interpret raw data.

-DataFrames is a type (object) that facilitates software developers to manipulate the raw data with all its instance functions.
-I'm happy that the Swift TabularData Framework followed the same convention that Pandas and Numpy have.
+A DataFrame is a type (or object, like currency numbers) that allows software developers to manipulate raw data using its instance functions.
+I'm pleased that the Swift TabularData Framework has adopted conventions similar to those of Pandas and Numpy.

-If you are Software Developer/programmer, you might know that Swift is a programming language that is very popular for developing software applications for the iPhone, Apple Watch, and MacBook.
-It has become available in the past five years on more platforms and operating systems: Windows, Ubuntu, CentOS, and Amazon Linux.
+If you're a software developer or programmer, you probably know that Swift is a renowned programming language primarily used for developing software applications for the iPhone, Apple Watch, and MacBook.
+Over the past five years, its availability has expanded to other platforms and operating systems, including Windows, Ubuntu, CentOS, and Amazon Linux.

 Back to TabularData Framework!